This Article Continues From Part 3

 To clarify this important point, here’s how everything I do fits together using the formula of The BreakThrough Solution:

 - Define who you are—a transformologist, a messenger.

 - Determine what you want—to help 50,000,000+ aspirational people who want to transform their lives for the better (see “How I Help” in Part 2 of Planning, Preparation, and Perseverance).

 - Design how to do it—through multiple platforms, such as books, ebooks, audiobooks, workshops, courses, coaching, mentoring, blogs, videos, podcasts, social media, and so forth.

 Now I just have to roll up my sleeves and do it.

-But having the clarity of who I am, what I want to achieve, and how I can go about doing it makes the path ahead so much clearer.
+But here’s the important point: having the clarity of who I am, what I want to achieve, and how I can go about doing it lifts the mind fog and makes the path ahead so much clearer and well-defined.

 When you have clarity, you can focus your thoughts and minimise distractions, thus removing many obstacles on your path to your chosen future.

 Having clarity also has another benefit: it makes it easier for you to commit to your path, and commitment helps you to keep moving forward and persevere.